Gemini Code MCP Setup

 - Gemini Code editor (latest version)

-- A bundle enabled in your MCPBundles dashboard
+- An MCP server enabled in your MCPBundles dashboard

-- Credentials connected for providers in your bundle
+- Credentials connected for the providers on that MCP server

 Time to complete: 2-3 minutes